Coulomb’s Law Charge Calculator

 If the electrostatic charge and force are known, then it’s possible to use Coulomb’s Law to find the distance between the objects.

-So, the distance between objects r is equal to the square root of the Coulomb constant ke times the charge of an object q1 times the charge of the other object q2 divided by the force F.
+So, the distance between objects r is equal to the square root of the Coulomb constant ke times the charge of an object q1 times the charge of the other object q2 divided by the electrostatic force FE.

 How to Calculate the Charge of an Object